Optimum Magnesium Gluconate

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-To help your body to better absorb magnesium gluconate, take the medication with a meal or just after eating.
+To help your body to better absorb Optimum Magnesium Gluconate, take the medication with a meal or just after eating.

-Take the magnesium gluconate tablet with a full glass of water.
+Take the Optimum Magnesium Gluconate tablet with a full glass of water.

 Measure liquid medicine with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.